liubin06/VariationalBPR/README.md

 2. **Encoder Configuration**:
+   - Rewrite `model.py` to implemente YOUR_OWN_Backbone architecture.
-   - Ensure that for any user or item, the encoding results in a d - dimensional feature representation.
+   - Ensure that for any user or item, the encoding results in a $d$ - dimensional feature representation.

 2. **Parameter Configuration**:
    ```python